Guide to the best Wisconsin Halloween events and activities, including Halloween parties, haunted houses, and more.

 Ghosts have been frightening guests here for years, with countless sightings and unexplained happenings going on.

-If a haunted hotel is not for you then don’t worry, there are lots of great Halloween events in Milwaukee to choose from.
+If a haunted hotel is not for you, then don’t worry; there are lots of great events to choose from, or you could do a ghost walk!

 8. Experience Thrills on Third in Sturgeon Bay